hasibzunair/msl-recognition/README.md

 ### Acknowledgements

-This repository was build on top of [CSRA](https://github.com/Kevinz-code/CSRA) and our previous work [MaskSup](https://github.com/hasibzunair/masksup-segmentation).
+This repository was build on top of [CSRA](https://github.com/Kevinz-code/CSRA) and our previous work [MaskSup](https://github.com/hasibzunair/masksup-segmentation) while explores masked supervision in semantic segmentation.
 Please, consider acknowledging these projects.